AthenaTheBot/Bot/README.md

 ## Bot Todo:

-- Better permission check.
-- Better error recording system.
+- Stats poster.
+- Check if playing in music commands.
+- Check if there is any channel and valid user
 - Support for youtube/spotify playlist in music system.
-- Timeout for music system.

 ## Website Todo